 }]

-EHR support: Epic (comprehensive), Oracle Health (core hooks), MEDITECH (limited — often needs Mirth Connect as middleware).
+EHR support: Epic (comprehensive), Oracle Health (core hooks), MEDITECH (limited—often requires Mirth Connect as middleware).

 Pattern 2: SMART App Agent